Herman José: Early life

-Herman was born in Lisbon to a Portuguese mother and a Spanish-German father on March 19, 1954.
+Herman was born in Lisbon to a Portuguese mother and a Spanish-German father on 19 March 1954.
 His father worked in a marble company and was an amateur filmmaker.
 Herman was featured in some of his father's films early in his life.
 Herman attended Lisbon's German School, and starred in all of his school's suites.

 At age 18, he made his TV debut as the bassist of a musical trio on juvenile program.

 In 1972, at the time of Salazar's Estado Novo regime, Herman was forced to either choose Portuguese citizenship and conscript to military service or to accept his German citizenship and leave the country.
 He decided on the latter and enrolled on Munich's School of Television and Film (Hochschule für Film und Bild), which he would never attend.

 With the 1974 Carnation Revolution, Herman ended up staying in Portugal.

 Career

 Herman started his acting career with the 1975 piece "Uma no Cravo, Outra na Ditadura" a film that also featured notable Portuguese actor and screenwriter Nicolau Breyner.
 In 1977 Herman releases his first single "Saca o Saca-Rolhas", which reached gold.

 Herman José's professional career started in 1973–4 doing studio choruses (mostly on protest songs spun by the Carnation Revolution of April 1974) and acting in revues.
 His first leap to national fame was in 1975, invited by comedian Nicolau Breyner on to his TV show "Nicolau no País das Maravilhas", where he performed opposite the host in a weekly skit called "Sr. Feliz e Sr. Contente" ("Mr. Happy and Mr. Content").
 His first big success as an author and performer was with O Tal Canal ("That Channel"), where he played several characters appearing on a fictitious TV channel.
 With this show, Herman José was attempting to shape the sense of humour of the Portuguese in the wake of the revolution that had ended almost fifty years of totalitarianism under the Estado Novo regime.

 Hermanias continued his huge success, but the state channel RTP cancelled Humor de Perdição, his next show, after a sketch based on Saint Elizabeth of Portugal caused public outrage.
-He then turned mainly to daily gameshows like Wheel of Fortune and Com a Verdade m'Enganas ("With the Truth You Fool Me"), and the talk/game show Parabéns ("Happy Birthday").
+He then turned mainly to daily game shows like Wheel of Fortune and Com a Verdade m'Enganas ("With the Truth You Fool Me"), and the talk/game show Parabéns ("Happy Birthday").
 These shows had straight formats that he used for comedy.
 He returned to comedy in the 1990s, with Herman Enciclopédia and Herman 98, although for the first time the shows were mainly written by other people (from the company Produções Fictícias).